pdefusco/CDE_Tour_ACE_HOL/README.md

 ## Objective

 CDE is the Cloudera Data Engineering Service, a serverless containerized managed service for Cloudera Data Platform designed for Large Scale Batch Pipelines with Spark, Airflow and Iceberg.
-CDE is allows you to submit batch jobs to auto-scaling virtual clusters.
-CDE enables you to spend more time on your applications, and less time on infrastructure.
+It allows you to submit batch jobs to auto-scaling virtual clusters.
+As a serverless service, CDE enables you to spend more time on your applications, and less time on infrastructure.

 CDE allows you to create, manage, and schedule Apache Spark jobs without the overhead of creating and maintaining Spark clusters.
 With CDE, you define virtual clusters with a range of CPU and memory resources, and the cluster scales up and down as needed to run your Spark workloads, helping to control your cloud costs.